A horrifying road traffic accident left Claire's teenage son Toby in a serious condition.

 The family spent countless hours with Toby in intensive care, at a hospital miles from home.

-After 4 long weeks, they were finally able to return home with Toby - but things didn't get any easier for the family.
+After four long weeks, they were finally able to return home with Toby - but things didn't get any easier for the family.

-''My husband is self-employed so we had no income whilst our son was in intensive care, then he too ended up in hospital when we got home,'' Claire said.
+'My husband is self-employed so we had no income while our son was in intensive care - then he too ended up in hospital when we got home,' Claire said.

 The travel agent, who has worked for a large tour operator for the past 30 years said it was her manager who first suggested she get in touch with ABTA LifeLine.

 ABTA LifeLine were able to send the family grocery vouchers and help with priority bills, at a critical time.

 'It really have been a 'lifeline' - our world was turned upside down.'